 - External benchmarking of aggregate results to hospitals of similar size and to a national database

 - Electronic tools to support analysis and interpretation

 - Graphs to support communication of your results to employees, medical staff, and your board

-- Customized action plan to drive improvement in the four key components of patient safety
+- Optional customized action plan to drive improvement in the four key components of patient safety

 - Option to attend a Webinar to further understand results and action planning for improvement